felipendc/vicyos_music_player_flutter/README.md

 2. Run `flutter pub get` to install the required dependencies.
 3. Connect your device to the PC or start an emulator.
 4. Run `flutter run` to launch the app.
-5. Or build the App APK: `flutter build apk --split-per-abi`
+5. Or build the App APK: `flutter clean && flutter pub get && flutter build apk --split-per-abi`
+6. Or build the App APK: `flutter clean && flutter pub get && flutter build apk`
+7. or Just double click the file `BUILD_APP_WITH_WINDOWS.bat` if you are running Windows.
-6. If the app won't list the audio folders once you open it up, make sure to grant permissions to acess and read the media files in the music folder.
+8. If the app won't list the audio folders once you open it up, make sure to grant permissions to acess and read the media files in the music folder.
-7. Make sure to disable "MIUI battery optimisations" otherwise, MIUI will force stop the player "when/while" you're listening to a song with the app in the background or when the screen is locked or turned off.
+9. Make sure to disable "MIUI battery optimisations" otherwise, MIUI will force stop the player "when/while" you're listening to a song with the app in the background or when the screen is locked or turned off.

 ### Dependencies

 This project uses the following dependencies:

-- `just_audio: 0.9.39` - A powerful audio player for Flutter applications.
+- `just_audio: 0.9.42` - A powerful audio player for Flutter applications.
-- `audio_session: 0.1.21` Sets the iOS audio session category and Android audio attributes for your app, and manages your app's audio focus, mixing and ducking behaviour.
+- `audio_session: 0.1.23` Sets the iOS audio session category and Android audio attributes for your app, and manages your app's audio focus, mixing and ducking behaviour.
 - `just_audio_background: 0.0.1-beta.13` An add-on for just_audio that supports background playback and media notifications
 - `audio_service: 0.18.15` Flutter plugin to play audio in the background while the screen is off
 - `provider: 6.1.2` A wrapper around InheritedWidget to make them easier to use and more reusable.